COVID-19 pandemic in Vietnam: Donations

 In addition to government aid, sponsors have provided food and water to those in need.

 A number of businesspeople and celebrities have contributed to the fight against the pandemic.
-At a 20 March 2020 meeting with representatives of the Vietnam Fatherland Front Committee of Ho Chi Minh City, billionaire Johnathan Hanh Nguyen promised to donate 30 billion₫; 25 billion₫ was spent on medical equipment, and he donated a 5000 m2 supermarket for use as an isolation area.
+At a 20 March 2020 meeting with representatives of the Vietnam Fatherland Front Committee of Ho Chi Minh City, Johnathan Hanh Nguyen promised to donate 30 billion₫; 25 billion₫ was spent on medical equipment, and he donated a 5000 m2 supermarket for use as an isolation area.

 State Committee for Overseas Vietnamese deputy chair Luong Thanh Nghi said that when the pandemic began in China and other Asia-Pacific countries, overseas Vietnamese in Eastern Europe provided nearly 80,000 medical masks, hundreds of sterile water bottles, protective clothing and surgical gloves to the Sơn Lôi commune, Vĩnh Phúc province and a number of hospitals in Hanoi.
 In August 2020, Vingroup (Vietnam's largest corporation) donated 3,200 ventilators and chemicals for 100,000 RT-PCR tests to the Ministry of Health.

 At the end of May 2021, Prime Minister Phạm Minh Chính ordered government agencies and ministries to establish a vaccine fund of cash and vaccine doses to purchase vaccines from abroad and supporting the production of domestic vaccines.
 Although the government said that it intends to secure 150 million vaccine doses in 2021 (vaccinating 70 percent of the population at a cost of US$1.1 billion), only $630 million was allocated to vaccine procurement in the budget.
 By 10 June, over 253,000 businesses, banks and individuals pledged to contribute $179 million to the fund.
 According to the Ministry of Finance, another $140 million was pledged by businesses.
 Hanoi residents were reportedly forced to contribute to the fund.